yvelikova/axway-open-docs/content/en/docs/contribution_guidelines/bestpracticedevdoc.md

 ### Add a reference

-The reference section aims to document some particular parts of the software in more details.
+The reference section aims to document some particular parts of the software in more detail.
 It should provide the content to support the performance of a task.
 Its audience are users who are familiar with the software but need more details or a quick guidance.
 You can add technical references of the software’s code, functions, APIs, CLI, parameters and so on.

 Example: